MicrosoftDocs/customer-insights/topics/preview/reports.md

 :::image type="content" source="media/reports-list.png" alt-text="Navigation showing the list of available reports":::

-Select the time frame of a reports by choosing a value from the drop-down in the top-right corner of a report.
+Select the time frame of a report by choosing a value from the drop-down list in the upper-right corner of a report.

 Select a value in a chart or list to filter the report for the selected value.